Delhi environment minister demands Centre hold emergency meeting on crop residue burning | Science-Environment

 Incidents of crop residue (parali) burning in other states and the air quality in Delhi are linked as deteriorating air quality figures show, Rai said at a press conference.

+Air pollution generated within Delhi has reduced because of the Kejriwal government's efforts.
+There were no incidents of 'parali' burning because of decomposer distribution, Rai said.

-Due to the rampant bursting of crackers on Thursday despite restrictions in place, the air quality in Delhi was the poorest in five years post the festival with rising incidents of stubble burning in neighboring states.
+Due to rampant bursting of crackers on Thursday despite restrictions in place, the air quality in Delhi was the poorest in five years post the festival with rise in incidents of stubble burning in neighbouring states.

 The city's AQI slipped to the severe category on Thursday night.